HOW SHE BECAME FLUENT IN FRENCH ? 🇫🇷 😱 - BEST TIPS TO LEARN FRENCH FROM MY ROMANIAN FRIEND

 Do you have any words or expressions that you particularly like in French, that you find pretty?

-Yes, there are plenty of them, for sure, because I like French a lot.
-So for sure, there are a lot of words.
+Yes, there are plenty, that's for sure, because I love French so much.
+So there are lots of words.
 Here like this...
-I really like "poignées d'amour", but I think you'll explain better than me what it means.
-And I really like it because it sounds like "love apples".
-So I like both.
-And also because at first I was confused so I like both.
+I really like "poignées d'amour", but I think you'll explain better than I what it means.
+And I really like it because it's similar to "pomme d'amour".
+So I like them both.
+And also because at first, I was confused so I like both.
 And my favorite word in French...

 I think I pronounce it very badly, but I like it a lot when other people pronounce it, it's poppy, it's the flower.
-It's the red flowers that you find in the fields, the wild flowers.
-And the love handles, it's a part of the body, it's the part that we have...
+It's the red flowers you find in the fields, the wild flowers.
+And love handles, it's a part of the body, it's the part we have...
 I don't know if you can see it well, but here, at the bottom of the stomach, on the sides.
-And it is true that it is often, it is presented as a defect.
+And it's true that it's often presented as a defect.

-It's a place where you have a little fat that accumulates.
+It's an area where a little fat accumulates.
 And it's true that in French, it's pretty because we say "poignées d'amour".
 We make it sound a little... a little cute.
 We don't say it's a defect.
-We give it a cute name.
-And love apples, that's what you get at carnivals.
+We just give it a nice name.
+And love apples are what you get at fairs.
 It's an apple on a stick with sugar.

-Are there any words or phrases you've learned recently?
+Are there any words or expressions you've learned recently?

 I learned one.
-I think I'd heard it before but it's fairly recent.
-It's "tunneling" or "being in a tunnel."
+I think I'd heard it before, but it's fairly recent.
+It's "to make a tunnel" or "to be in a tunnel".
 I think that...
-I don't know if it's familiar, but anyway, I perceive it that way.
+I don't know if it's familiar, but in any case, that's how I perceive it.
 Other expressions, I think...

 I'll explain while you think of other expressions.
-When you say someone is tunneling or tunneling someone, it's actually when you're in a conversation.
+When you say that someone is tunneling or tunneling someone, it's actually when you're in a conversation.
 It's really a colloquial expression.
-When you're in a conversation with someone, but there's really only one person talking, so it's like they're tunneling.
-You see, it's where you drive by with the car and it lasts a long time.
+When you're in a conversation with someone, but actually there's only one person talking, so it's like they're tunneling.
+You see, it's where you pass with the car and it lasts a long time.
 And you don't see any light.
 Well, it's kind of the same thing.

-You are talking with someone, but in fact only one of the two people is talking.
-She's actually making conversation, but, but all by herself, you, you can't talk.
-So, it can be a little bit boring.
+You're talking to someone, but in fact, only one of the two people is talking.
+She's actually making conversation, but you can't talk to yourself.
+So it can get a bit boring.

 Yes, I heard an expression two days ago because it was cold.
 I think it means it's cold, it's freezing.
 It's "ça meule".

-And yes, it's to say that it's cold outside.
+And yes, it's cold outside.
 Okay, I didn't even know that expression.

-I don't know if we use it a lot, but it was the first time I heard it.
+I don't know how often it's used, but it was the first time I'd heard it.

-I think so, that's right.
+I think it's right.
 I didn't know it, but there are so many slang expressions.
 It's evolving so fast that...
-Well, you know, you're teaching me an expression.
+Well, you see, you're teaching me an expression.

-What do you also find the most difficult in French, with the French language?
-If it's maybe the pronunciation, the grammar, the conjugation...
+What else do you find most difficult about the French language?
+If it's pronunciation, grammar, conjugation...

-The verbs, the conjugation...
+Verbs, conjugation...
 No, I didn't find it particularly difficult.
-I think it's making the difference between... well for the turns of phrase.
-And that's especially since I've been working, because I find that in emails and in professional exchanges, I think it depends a lot on the environment too, of course.
-But the French pay a lot of attention to how things are said, to the sentences.
+I think it's making the difference between... well, turns of phrase.
+And that's especially since I've been working, because I find that in e-mails and in professional exchanges, I think it depends a lot on the environment too, of course.
+But the French pay a lot of attention to how things are said, to sentences.
 It has to be a bit...
-Well, for example, I tended to speak, to put smiley faces, to be much more familiar.
-A language where you don't have to worry so much.
+Well, for example, I tended to talk, to use smiley faces, to be a lot more colloquial.
+A language where you don't have to think so hard.

 I find that in France, we use the conditional to impose things or we have to be polite.
 You really have to be careful.
-When I write an email, I read many times to tell myself it's not too aggressive, it doesn't look too...
-I'm not imposing, I'm not too...
+When I write an e-mail, I read it over and over again to tell myself it's not too aggressive, it doesn't sound too...
+I'm not imposing, I'm not being too...
 That's it, the nuances that you don't necessarily perceive.
-I think it's culture too, it's not just the language.
-It's also more difficult...
-I still have trouble with the masculine/feminine sometimes.
+I think it's culture too, it's not just the language would be.
+I still have trouble with masculine/feminine sometimes.

-Because there are words in my language, in Romanian, that are masculine and in French they have to be feminine.
-So I still have trouble with that and I have the impression that there are no rules.
-You have to know if it's masculine or feminine, it's like that.
-And then I think there are words that have a structure that gives you a clue.
+Because, of course, there are words in my language, in Romanian, that are masculine and in French they have to be feminine.
+So I'm still having trouble with that, and I have the impression that there are no rules.
+You have to know whether it's masculine or feminine, that's just the way it is.
+And then, I think there are words that have a structure that gives you a clue.
 It's feminine.
-If it's an ette, for example, I feel like it's more feminine.
+If it's an "ette", for example, I think it's more feminine.
 But otherwise, you have to know them.

 It's not normal, it's hard.

-Apart from the masculine/feminine, there are other recurrent mistakes that you make and you realize it.
-But each time, you are often wrong.
+Apart from masculine/feminine, are there any other recurring mistakes you make that you realize you've made?
+But each time, you're often wrong.

-Yeah, I still do a lot of those, but I think the most common one is...
-I often say "I asked my mom" instead of saying "I asked my mom."
-Oh yeah.
-Or "I ask them" instead of "I ask them".
-So I'm still struggling with that.
+Yes, I still make a lot of them, but I think the most common is...
+I often say "I asked my mother" instead of "I asked my mother".
+Right.
+Or "I asked them" instead of "I asked them".
+So I'm still having trouble with that.
 What else...
-Numbers, except for 70, 95...
-I can't do calculations in my head, if someone tells me a phone number, an address with a lot of numbers, a train number, for example.
+Numbers, apart from 70, 95...
+I can't do calculations in my head, if someone tells me a phone number, an address with lots of numbers, a train number, for example.

 I can't do that.
 You always have to translate to do the math.
-But apparently, I don't know if it's true, but I had heard that studies show that it's hard to get your brain to do calculations in another language.
+But apparently, I don't know if it's true, but I'd heard that studies show that it's hard to get the brain to do calculations in another language.
 OK, I don't know if it's just me.
-But it makes me feel better to know that someone said that.
-But I still have trouble with that.
-And yes, the same with the masculine feminine, for example, I always say "a bath" instead of "a bath" and "bathtub" the same I reverse it.
+But it comforts me to know that someone said that.
+But I'm still having trouble with that.
+And yes, the same with the masculine feminine, for example, I always say "une bain" instead of "un bain" and "baignoire" the same way I reverse it.

-Yes, I still have trouble with many words.
+Yes, I still have trouble with a lot of words.

-Yes, and moreover, as we do, maybe we understand that people, they don't correct you either.
+Yes, and what's more, like us, maybe we understand that people don't correct you either.
 They don't say be careful, it's the bathtub and not the bathtub, because people understand, so it doesn't matter.

-Yes, I think they're thinking, "I'm not going to correct her."
+Yes, I think they think "I'm not going to correct her".
 It also depends on the relationship.

 Well yes, yes, yes, yes, moreover.